techemmy/Express-Authentication-with-JWT-Authentication-and-Authorization-Template/README.md

 # Express-Authentication-with-JWT-Authentication-or-Authorization-Template

+It uses Passport with custom LocalStrategy, JWT for authentication, and Passport-jwt for authorization and protection of routes.

-To use Bearer tokens for authorization instead of query parameter:
+### To use Bearer tokens for authorization instead of query parameter:
 - Comment ExtractJWT.fromUrlQueryParameter in authentication/auth.js
 - And uncomment ExtractJWT.fromAuthHeaderAsBearerToken() in authentication/auth.js